Attention Heads of Large Language Models: A Survey: Background

 \subsection{Glossary of key terms}

-This paper introduces several specialized terms related to reasoning mechanism modeling and experimental exploration methods.
-Below, we provide explanations for the key terms.
-For more definitions of specialized terms, please refer to \href{https://www.neelnanda.io/mechanistic-interpretability/glossary}{Neel Nanda's blog post}.
+This paper mentions several specialized terms that are fundamental to understanding and analyzing the reasoning mechanisms of LLMs.
+These terms are organized into two categories: conceptual frameworks, which provide theoretical abstractions for modeling LLM reasoning, and empirical analysis methods, which offer practical tools for experimentally probing and validating these frameworks.
+Below, we provide explanations for these key terms.
+For additional definitions related to model interpretability, please refer to the works of \citet{MIGlossary_22_blog_Neel}.